Ottawa Rough Riders: 1876 – 1930

 Ottawa Rough Riders in Montreal in 1905.

 The Ottawa Football Club was organized on Wednesday, September 20, 1876, where they won the first game they played on September 23 against the Aylmer Club at Jacques Cartier Square.
 The team's colours were cerise, grey, and navy blue.
 The club adopted the name Ottawa Rough Riders on Friday, September 9, 1898, and changed its team colours to red and black.
 Since then, red and black have been Ottawa's traditional sporting colours.
-Although in later years the name was said to derive from logging (or more specifically, the logdrivers who guided timber down the rivers), the team based its colours on Teddy Roosevelt's regiment in the Spanish–American War, which, with the date of the renaming, suggests that the name also comes from the war.
+Although in later years the name was said to derive from logging (or more specifically, the logdrivers who guided timber down the rivers), the team based its colours on Theodore Roosevelt's regiment in the Spanish–American War, which, with the date of the renaming, suggests that the name also comes from the war.
 The team changed its nickname to Ottawa Senators from 1925 to 1930.

 Ottawa's first Canadian championship came in 1898.
 The Ottawa Football Club transferred from the Quebec Union to the Ontario League that season.
 The Riders defeated the Hamilton Tigers 15–8 for the Ontario championship, then defeated Toronto Varsity, the Intercollegiate champions 7–3 and defeated Ottawa College 11–1 to win the Canadian championship.
 In those days, Ottawa athletes played in multiple sports and the Riders had athletes famous in other sports, such as Harvey Pulford and Frank McGee.
 The Riders and Ottawa College were the Canadian champions for the next several years, with the Riders defeating Brockville 17–10 in 1900, and defeating Ottawa College 5–0 in 1902, College being the 1901 Canadian champions.
 The Riders moved back to the Quebec Union, winning the 1903 Quebec championship, in a year where there was no playoff for the Canadian title.
 In 1905, Ottawa won the Quebec title, only to lose to the Toronto Varsity team 11–9 in the Canadian championship.